pytroll/satpy/doc/source/multiscene.rst

 `weights` (`None` on default) which should be a sequence (of length equal to the number of scenes being blended) of arrays with pixel weights.

-The code below gives an example of how two clouud scenes can be blended using the satellite zenith angles to weight which pixels to take from each of the two scenes.
+The code below gives an example of how two cloud scenes can be blended using the satellite zenith angles to weight which pixels to take from each of the two scenes.
 The idea being that the reliability of the cloud parameter is higher when the satellite zenith angle is small.